eirrgang/sample_restraint/README.md

 The Python module `gmx` is required for testing.
 See [gmxapi](https://github.com/kassonlab/gmxapi)

-### Running

-The `examples` directory contains some sample scripts for running `gmxapi` workflows using the restraint potential samples in this repository.
-You may also find `tests/test_binding.py` informative.

-For a basic walk-through with a toy system, launch a Jupyter notebook server and navigate to `examples/example.py`

 ### What\'s going on

 This sample project builds several C++ libraries with names such as